How to Automate Your API Testing Process

 This widespread use and integration in software development make API testing all the more important.
 In addition to ensuring that the essential components of the application function properly, API testing helps root out critical errors and deficiencies in the API that could negatively affect the application’s performance and functionality in general.
-These errors may include security vulnerabilities, an inability to deal with the wrong type of data input or high volumes of load, and more.
+These errors may include security vulnerabilities, inability to deal with the wrong type of data input, high load volumes, etc.

 The Challenges of API Testing and How API Automation Resolves Them

-However, manually testing for all of these can be quite the challenge, as you would be required to code a separate application to test for every single potential issue.
+However, manually testing for all these can be quite challenging, as you must code a separate application to test for every potential issue.
 This is especially true if your development schedule is tight and without much leeway.

 In this scenario, automated API testing is a more efficient option.
-Automated API testing involves the use of tools that can be programmed to perform repetitive tests automatically.
-When you choose to run a comprehensive API testing tool to perform your API tests, you leave yourself free to do other development tasks on the side while you monitor the results.
+Automated API testing involves using tools that can be programmed to perform repetitive tests automatically.
+When you run a comprehensive API testing tool to perform your API tests, you leave yourself free to do other development tasks while monitoring the results.
 This allows for a more agile and efficient development cycle.

 Eight Easy Steps for Automating API Testing